 The 2021 Acura TLX is a five-passenger compact luxury sedan that was completely redesigned for the new model year.
-The all-new model arrives with fresh styling, an upscale passenger cabin with luxury appointments, and a peppy turbocharged engine.
-First introduced for the 2015 model year, the Acura TLX is in its second generation.
+The four-door arrives with fresh styling, an upscale passenger cabin with luxury appointments, innovative technology, and a peppy turbocharged 4-cylinder engine.
+First introduced for the 2015 model year, the Acura TLX is currently in its second generation.
 Pricing for the 2021 Acura TLX starts at about $37,500.

 Acura has done an exemplary job shaping the exterior of the 2021 TLX.
 Unlike its predecessor, which was rather indistinctive when out on the road, the all-new model has stylish flair with an aggressive undertone.

 The front fascia boasts large air intakes (insinuating power), sleek LED headlamps (insinuating speed), and a distinctive Acura grille (for family alignment) that are all well integrated into the design.
 The sides of the sedan are characterized with sculpted lines that perfectly compliment the sloping greenhouse covering the passenger compartment.
 And the rear continues the theme with sharply edged tail lamps and oversized exhaust ports.

 The passenger cabin of the all-new TLX has moved significantly upscale when compared to its predecessors.
 Materials, fit, and finish are first-rate and the overall look is cohesive and visually appealing — it’s genuinely welcoming.